emmaalbury/Kangaroo_MakersAirBnb/README.md

 # Kangaroo Makers AirBnB

-An AirBnB style web application created by a team of four over two weeks.
+An AirBnB style web application created by a team of four Makers students over two weeks.

 ## Instructions for Use: